d2l-ai/d2l-en/chapter_preliminaries/ndarray.md

 In order to get anything done, we need some way to store and manipulate data.
 Generally, there are two important things we need to do with data:
 (i) acquire them; and (ii) process them once they are inside the computer.
-There is no point in acquiring data absent some way to store it, so let's get our hands dirty first by playing with synthetic data.
+There is no point in acquiring data without some way to store it, so let's get our hands dirty first by playing with synthetic data.
 To start, we introduce the $n$-dimensional array (`ndarray`), MXNet's primary tool for storing and transforming data.